rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/418_ros-pub-sub-native-network.md

 You will be redirected to the newly created deployment's **Details** page where a green colored bar moves from **In progress** to **Succeeded** with **Status:Running** indicating that the **DEPLOYMENT PHASE** has **Succeeded**, and the **STATUS** is **Running**.

-You may also analyse the corresponding deployment logs to check if everything is working OK.
+You may also analyze the corresponding deployment logs to check if everything is working OK.

 ![Docker Publisher Subscriber Deployment](/images/tutorials/docker-pub-sub/docker-pubsub-deployment.png?classes=border,shadow&width=50pc)